Our Top Picks for Each Category In 2023

 If any of these elements are out of balance and not optimized for the types of plants you’re growing, you’re almost certainly going to be disappointed in your harvest.

-Controlling for all of these factors is well beyond the scope of this roundup.
-Here, we’re going to be focused specifically on dehumidifiers and their ability to control the relative humidity of your growing space.
+Controlling all of these factors is well beyond the scope of this roundup.
+Here, we’ll focus specifically on dehumidifiers and their ability to control the relative humidity of your growing space.

 To that end, we’ve scoured the market on a quest to find the very best dehumidifier for a grow room on the market today and have found and declared a few different winners.
 Ultimately, we couldn’t declare a single winner because grow tents and rooms come in all shapes and sizes and what’s optimal for a 2’x2’ grow tent is completely inadequate to a 10’x10’ (or larger) room.